lindenb/jvarkit/docs/ScanRetroCopy.md

       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
+    --junction-distance, -d
+      for junctions, merge sites with a distance lower than this value.
+A distance specified as a positive integer.Comma are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb
+      Default: 1000
     -k, -K, --kg, -kg
       UCSC knownGene File/URL.
 The knowGene format is a compact alternative to GFF/GTF because one transcript is described using only one line.
 Beware